 The primary legal concern of healthcare providers is professional liability.
 Malpractice suits are the oldest form of quality assurance in the US healthcare system, and today such suits are used to an extreme extent.
 Many people believe that the United States is in the midst of a malpractice insurance crisis.
-Total malpractice premiums, which have remained stable or decreased over the period from 2008 to 2017, have been passed on to healthcare purchasers (Guardado 2018).
-On average, physicians pay between \$30,000 and \$50,000 on malpractice premiums, although some physicians in higher risk specialties pay malpractice premiums of more than \$100,000 per year (Guardado 2018).
-However, the total number of paid medical claims and the amount paid for malpractice claims has been steadily decreasing over the past decade.
+Total malpractice premiums, which have remained stable or decreased over the past five years, have been passed on to healthcare purchasers.
+On average, physicians pay \$24,500 on malpractice premiums, although some specialist physicians pay malpractice premiums of more than \$100,000 per year!
+However, the total number of paid medical claims and the amount of paid for malpractice claims has been steadily decreasing over the past decade.

-Although providers in some states have achieved tort reforms, malpractice litigation continues to be perceived as inefficient because it diverts resources to lawyers and courts and creates disincentives for physicians to practice in high-risk specialties and for hospitals to offer high-risk services.
+Although providers in some states have achieved tort reforms, malpractice litigation continues to be perceived as inefficient because it diverts resources to lawyers and courts and creates disincentives for physicians to practice high-risk specialties and for hospitals to offer high-risk services.
 In addition, such litigation encourages the practice of defensive medicine, whereby physicians overuse diagnostic services in an effort to protect themselves from liability.